Peanut Butter and Jelly Sandwich

 The filling is fairly inert thanks to the long shelf life of the ingredients which makes it ideal for taking on road trips or hiking trips.

-During my upbringing in the UK we would eat peanut butter sandwiches without the jelly or on toast, and we would add salted butter under the peanut butter (which is tasty but really completely superfluous and more unhealthy).
+During my upbringing in the UK, we would eat peanut butter sandwiches without the jelly or on toast, and we would add salted butter under the peanut butter (which is tasty but really completely superfluous and a bit less healthy, but gosh it does taste good!).

 Some Brits do not realise that the ‘jelly’ is actually jam and not ‘jell-o’, which is what we mean when we say jelly.
 The ones that do realise that are probably converted.
+How could they not be?
 I certainly was.

-When I was in the States studying I was introduced to the PB&J and have never looked back.
+When I studied in the States, in Rochester, NY, I was introduced to the PB&J or PBNJ and have never looked back.

 There are many different products of peanut butter out there, some of which taste very different.
 Most are made with roasted peanuts.

-In the UK we had Sun-Pat peanut butter which is a very creamy tasty peanut butter.
+In the UK we used to have Sun-Pat peanut butter which was always a very creamy tasty peanut butter.
 Delicious.

-But to be honest I always found Calve quite dry and it would certainly be improved with some raspberry jam.Amazon: ‘Calvé Pindakaas, Peanut Butter, Spread, Glass, 350 g
+But to be honest, personally, I have always found Calve quite dry and it is certainly improved with some raspberry jam.Amazon: ‘Calvé Pindakaas, Peanut Butter, Spread, Glass, 350 g

-I was once asked to bring some Calve peanut butter to some Dutch colleagues working on a project in China but was stopped at the gate with my hand luggage and told I could not take it as it was a liquid (I had two large pots).
+I was once asked to bring some Calve peanut butter, on my way over, to some Dutch colleagues working on a large project in a shipyard in China.
+Unfortunately, I was stopped at the gate in Schiphol with my hand luggage and told I could not take the peanut butter with me as it was a liquid (I had two large pots).

-Next time I knew to check it in the hold.
-So beware when flying with pots of peanut butter!
+Next time I travelled to China I knew to check the peanut butter in the hold.
+So beware when flying with pots of peanut butter, as it may be considered a liquid!

 When buying peanut butter you also have to make the choice between smooth or crunchy (ie with or without small bits of peanut).
-I prefer crunchy, but of course, it is up to you.
+I have always prefered crunchy, but of course, it is up to you.

-I like raspberry and strawberry jams with peanut butter, but I am sure others will have their own preferences for their own peanut butter and jelly sandwich recipes.
+I like raspberry and strawberry jams with peanut butter, but I am sure you will have your own preference for your own peanut butter and jelly sandwich recipes.
+Grape jelly or redcurrant jelly are also good!
+Really you can use whatever fruit jam you like or have available.

-I have written more than I intended to but I hope this short post will encourage you to make yourself a PB&J sandwich.
-Writing this made me make one!
+I have written a bit more than I intended to about this wonderful sandwich, but I hope this post will inspire you to make yourself a PB&J sandwich.
+Writing this made me make one for myself – they are soooooo good!

 Note also that many types of peanut butter are considered vegan, so if you choose the right type of bread and peanut butter you can also have a delicious vegan PB&J snack!
 But remember to forget the butter!